+Calculation of Assistance

-5. Calculation Replacement Housing Assistance Award
+Replacement Housing Assistance

-Replacement Housing Assistance - A replacement housing assistance payment will be made following the conclusion of the comparable replacement dwelling search.
+A replacement housing assistance payment will be made following the conclusion of the comparable replacement dwelling search.
 An eligible tenant will receive rental assistance payment when there is an increased cost associated with the cost of the replacement dwelling.
 The replacement housing assistance payment amount is calculated in accordance with the table below as 42 times the amount obtained by subtracting the base monthly rent for the displacement dwelling from the lesser of: